Thermal Mapping

 The Thermal Roof Inspection app is recommended to ensure you capture sufficient image overlap for thermal inspection projects.
 Download it from our app market here.

-It is designed for drones' most popular thermal cameras: the DJI M200/210 & Flir XT/XT2, or Inspire 1 & Flir XT.
-Please take a look at the required Sensor specifications above.
+It is designed for drones with the most famous thermal cameras: the DJI M200/210 & Flir XT/XT2 or Inspire 1 & Flir XT.
+Please take a look at the sensor specifications above.

 The app ensures high-overlap images on the rooftop, providing the best quality results when the map is processed.